dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 ##Flashimg the FPGA bitstream.

 Run the "program FPGA" command from the Xilinx menu.
 Next run Program Flash from the Xilinx menu.
-Select the flash memory part: XXX and address 0x0.
-Select download.bit from XXX.
+Select the flash memory part: TODO and address 0x0.
+Select download.bit from TODO.
 After flashing you can restart the Nexys4 DDR by pressing the "prog" button.
 Again the bootloader should start and fail.
 Note that even though the FPGA load its bit file from flash it can still be programmed as usual using JTAG.

 ## Create user application